lolcommits/lolcommits-sample_plugin/README.md

 requests](https://github.com/lolcommits/lolcommits-plugin-sample/pulls) are welcome on GitHub.

-When submitting pull requests, please remember to add tests covering the new behaviour, and ensure all tests are passing on [Travis CI](https://travis-ci.org/lolcommits/lolcommits-plugin-sample).
+When submitting pull requests, please remember to add tests covering any new behaviour, and ensure all tests are passing on [Travis CI](https://travis-ci.org/lolcommits/lolcommits-plugin-sample).
 Read the [contributing guidelines](https://github.com/lolcommits/lolcommits-plugin-sample/CONTRIBUTING.md)